SoftSec-KAIST/BotScreen/README.md

 ## Dependencies

+Our implementation is written in Python 3.
+We recommend using Python version 3.10, as it is the version we have developed and tested our codes in.
 To run the code, first install the following dependencies:
 ```run
 $ pip3 install -r requirements.txt
 ```